Bassadin/ttn-locator-frontend/README.md

 -   Copy `.env.sample` to `.env` and fill in your values
     -   Docker setup for ttn locator backend coming soon
 -   `pnpm install`
--   `pnpm run dev` to start the dev server
+-   `pnpm dev` to start the dev server